Parsa-Rajabi/CPSC-344/docs/project/milestone-2.md

 ## Overview

 In this milestone, your team will move from an initial project direction to an evidence-based design requirements report.

-> [!WARNING]
-> Each student must complete and submit the [TCPS Ethics Certification](project/ethics-certification.md) before participating in any course project work.
-Late or missing certification submissions result in a 1-point deduction from the student's Milestone 2 peer evaluation score for each 24-hour period after the certification deadline, with no maximum cap, until the certification is both completed and submitted.

 In Project Milestone 1, your team pitched a human need, design problem, or design opportunity that your team believed was worth investigating.
 You also identified reference designs, early design considerations, research questions, and possible need-finding methods.